aliyun/terraform-provider-alicloud/website/docs/r/common_bandwidth_package_attachment.html.markdown

 ## Import

-The common bandwidth package attachemnt can be imported using the id, e.g.
+The common bandwidth package attachment can be imported using the id, e.g.

 ```
 $ terraform import alicloud_common_bandwidth_package_attachment.foo cbwp-abc123456:eip-abc123456